 - First, connect the sensor’s

-connector (red cable) - Second, connect the sensor’s
+VCCpin to the module’s5Vconnector (red cable) - Second, connect the sensor’s

-connector (grey/brown cable) - Finally, connect the sensor’s
+GNDpin to the module’sGND EXTconnector (grey/brown cable) - Finally, connect the sensor’s

-pin to the module’sIN EXT
+OUTpin to the module’sIN EXTconnector (black cable)

 Lamp:

-electricity.
+Please be aware that the following steps involve working with 230V AC electricity.
 Ensure that you follow all relevant safety precautions, or consider having a professional handle the critical steps.

 - Cut the lamp’s live line (L, brown wire) at a suitable location according to the final position of the module.
 Keep the neutral line (N, blue wire) intact.